Tallis 16+

 Mathematics

 Studying Maths has never been as important as it is today.
 It is the foundation of all the sciences and anyone aiming to study a scientific subject at university should consider it.
-It is also one of the most sought after subjects by employers in any field.
-But most importantly, it is interesting, challenging and fun!
-At Tallis, our enthusiastic teaching team has an excellent record of success over many years in preparing students to succeed at Maths and Further Maths A-level.
+It is also one of the most sought-after subjects by employers in any field.
+At Tallis, our expert teachers have an excellent record of success over many years in preparing students to succeed at Mathematics and Further Maths A-level.
+We’ve recently placed students at Cambridge, Oxford, Warwick and Imperial College for Mathematics.
+If you’re interested in taking STEP papers for Oxbridge entrance and the like, we offer coaching from Oxbridge and Imperial Maths undergraduates in addition to high-quality teaching from experienced staff.
+It’s worth noting: we strongly recommend that anyone thinking of studying Maths at university should take both Mathematics and Further Maths A-levels.

 For those of you who just missed your 4 at GCSE or who want to top up to a 5 or 6 we also offer a GCSE Maths retake course.